MaheshDU07/Penetration-Testing_Toolkit/README.md

 **We welcome contributions!
 Fork the repo, create a feature branch, and submit a pull request.
 Report bugs or suggest features via GitHub Issues.**

-# ⚠️ Disclaimer
+# Disclaimer

-**🚨 This toolkit is for educational and ethical hacking purposes only.
+** This toolkit is for educational and ethical hacking purposes only.
 Unauthorized or malicious use is strictly prohibited and may lead to legal consequences.**

-# **📜 License**

-**This project is open-source and licensed under the MIT License.
-Feel free to use and modify it for ethical hacking and research purposes.**

-## 🔥 Stay ethical, hack responsibly, and secure the digital world! 🔥
+##  Stay ethical, hack responsibly, and secure the digital world!

 # **OUTPUT:**
 ## **1. Port Scanner**